ublue-os/ucore/README.md

 ## Announcements

+### 2025.11.08 - uCore aarch64(ARM64) is Available!

+It's been [over two years](https://github.com/ublue-os/ucore/issues/15) since originally requested, but ARM64 is finally available in uCore builds!

+The container image build process has been updated to publish multi-arch manifests.
+Simply put, whether you `podman pull` or `bootc switch`  `ghcr.io/ublue-os/ucore:stable` (or any of our images starting as of `20251108`), the proper architecture will be pulled, assuming it's one of the two available: `aarch64` and `x86_64`.

+Known differences between architectures will include different firmwares and a lack of Intel specific packages on `aarch64` (eg, `intel-compute-runtime` is obviously not available).

+Caveats:
+- minimal testing has been done with these images (they've been installed & lightly used in VMs), though upstream `aarch64` has been available for a long time, so concern is low.
+- `mergerfs` is not yet available for `aarch64`; its next release will include both Fedora 43 and `aarch64` packages.

+Please enjoy and report any issues or missing packages!

 ### 2025.06.12 - uCore Build Streamlining

 In general, the Universal Blue project has been working to streamline various aspects of our builds.
 In several areas